-Craig Federighi, sometimes called "Hair Force One," is Apple's senior vice president of software engineering.
+Craig Federighi, sometimes called "Hair Force One," is Apple's Senior Vice President of Software Engineering.
 He's in charge of the development of all of Apple's major operating systems, overseeing macOS, iOS and iPadOS.
 He also worked with Steve Jobs at NeXT.
-He's best known for his enthusiastic, funny and self-mocking presentations at WWDC and other Apple events.
+He's best known for his enthusiastic, funny, and self-effacing presentations at WWDC and other Apple events.

 ● Nicknamed "Hair Force One" and, by Tim Cook, "Superman."

 ● Oversees both macOS and iOS